Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Abstract

 \section{Abstract}

 In order to develop a complete theory of star formation, one essentially needs to know two things: what collapses, and how long it takes.
 This is the second paper in a series, where we query how long a parcel of gas takes to collapse and the process it undergoes.
 We embed pseudo-Lagrangian tracer particles in simulations of collapsing molecular clouds, identify the particles that end in dense knots, and then examine the collapse history of the gas.
-We find a nearly universal behavior of cruise-then-collapse.
-We identify gas the moment before it collapses, $t_{\rm{sing}}$, and examine how it transitions to high density.
-We find that the time to collapse is uniformly distributed between $0.25 t_{\rm{ff}}$ and the end of the simulation at $\sim 1 t_{\rm{ff}}$, and that the collapse duration is universally short, $\Delta t \sim 0.1 t_{\rm{ff}}$.
-We find that the collapse of each core happens by a process akin to violent relaxation, wherein a fast reordering of the potential and kinetic energies occurs, in $0.1 t_{\rm{ff}}$, after which a virialized object remains.
-We describe the collapse in four stages; collection, hardening, singularity, and mosh.
+We find a nearly universal behavior of cruise-then-collapse, wherein a core stays at intermediate densities for a significant fraction of its life before finally collapsing.
+We identify time immediately before each core collapses, $t_{\rm{sing}}$, and examine how it transitions to high density.
+We find that the time to collapse is uniformly distributed between $0.25 t_{\rm{ff}}$ and the end of the simulation at $\sim 1 t_{\rm{ff}}$, and that the duration of collapse is universally short, $\Delta t \sim 0.1 t_{\rm{ff}}$, where $t_{\rm{ff}}$ is the free-fall time at the mean density.
+We describe the collapse in three stages; collection, hardening, and singularity.
 Collection sweeps low density gas into moderate density.
 Hardening brings kinetic and gravitational energies into quasi-equipartition.
-Singularity is the free-fall collapse, forming a virialized object in $\sim 0.1 \tff$.
-Mosh encompasses tidal dynamics of sub clumps and nearby cores during the collapse.
-In this work we focus primarily on isolated clumps.
-With this novel lens we can observe the details of collapse.
+Singularity is the free-fall collapse, forming an envelope in rough energy balance and central over density in $\sim 0.1 \tff$.